MicrosoftDocs/OfficeDocs-Support/SharePoint/SharePointOnline/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md

 - SPO160
 - MET150
 ms.assetid:
-description: "Outlines resolutions to error messages received when using SharePointOnline or OneDrive for Business."
+description: Outlines resolutions to error messages received when using SharePointOnline or OneDrive for Business.
 appliesto:
 - SharePoint Online